hrsetyono/google-calendar-api/README.md

-# Google Calendar API
+# WP Google Calendar API

-This plugin won't work without coding in your Theme.
-It only provides the function to call the API.
+This WordPress plugin just provide you with the API Client.
+It doesn't do anything without coding in your Theme.

 For documentation reads: https://github.com/google/google-api-php-client